A New Hippocratic Oath Asks Doctors To Fight Racial Injustice And Misinformation

 It continues: "We honor the 700,000+ lives lost to COVID-19, despite the sacrifices of health care workers."

-Sean Sweat and the other incoming first-year medical students recited this newly-penned pledge, along with a traditional version of the Hippocratic oath, as part of orientation activities during their first week of medical school this fall.
+Sweat and the other incoming first-year medical students recited this newly penned pledge, along with a traditional version of the Hippocratic oath, as part of orientation activities during their first week of medical school this fall.

-The earliest known version of the Hippocratic Oath dates back to the 5th Century BC.
+The earliest known version of the Hippocratic oath dates back to the fifth century B.C.
 Many iterations exist, and in many U.S. medical schools it's become customary for incoming medical students to write and even recite their own versions; many of the variants include language that prohibits discrimination or bias in the practice of medicine.

-What's distinctive about the Pittsburg version is that it specifically names people who have died recently at the hands of police, and thereby addresses events that are still unfolding.
+What's distinctive about the University of Pittsburgh version is that it specifically names people who have died recently at the hands of police and thereby addresses events that are still unfolding.

-"Our oath can be both timely and timeless," says Sweat.
+"Our oath can be both timely and timeless," Sweat says.

 Increasingly, medical professionals are joining protests for racial justice and acknowledging racism's impact on public health.
-For example, Black residents of Allegheny County, where Pittsburgh is located, have been disproportionately hurt by the coronavirus, like Blacks in other parts of the U.S. Though just 13 percent of Allegheny County is Black, Black residents comprise nearly 19 percent of cases and 30 percent of COVID-19 hospitalizations.
+For example, Black residents of Allegheny County, where Pittsburgh is the county seat, have been disproportionately hurt by the coronavirus, like Blacks in other parts of the United States.
+Though 13% of Allegheny County is Black, Black residents make up nearly 19% of cases and 30% of COVID-19 hospitalizations.

-"This pandemic has wreaked havoc on minority populations," says Sweat.
-"It has revealed the many gaps within the medical field...a lot of those gaps that this pandemic has revealed, those are things we need to go after to fix."
+"This pandemic has wreaked havoc on minority populations," Sweat says.
+"It has revealed the many gaps within the medical field. ...
+A lot of those gaps that this pandemic has revealed, those are things we need to go after to fix."

-Bioethicist Laura Guidry-Grimes agrees this year has been a "paradigm shifting time" which has brought a "reckoning" for medicine, and therefore she likes that the Pittsburg version of the Hippocratic oath discusses COVID-19.
+Bioethicist Laura Guidry-Grimes agrees this year has been a "paradigm-shifting time" that has brought a "reckoning" for medicine, and therefore she likes that the University of Pittsburgh version of the Hippocratic oath discusses COVID-19.

-"[It acknowledges] that we have been challenged and learned the hard way...that what we've been doing is not enough," says Guidry-Grimes, an assistant professor in the Department of Medical Humanities and Bioethics at the University of Arkansas.
+"[It acknowledges] that we have been challenged and learned the hard way ... that what we've been doing is not enough," says Guidry-Grimes, an assistant professor in the Department of Medical Humanities and Bioethics at the University of Arkansas.

 The new oath asks physicians to eliminate their personal biases, combat disinformation to improve health literacy and be an ally to minorities and other underserved groups in society.

-It also calls on doctors to learn about the social determinants of health "in order to use my voice as a physician to advocate for a more equitable health care system from the local to the global level."
+It also calls on doctors to learn about the social determinants of health "to use my voice as a physician to advocate for a more equitable health care system from the local to the global level."

 But some worry that the proliferation of different versions of physician oaths could weaken their intended effect on the profession.
 A 2004 paper in Academic Medicine suggested that the trend might even lead to "fragmentation and confusion about the ethical values of the medical profession."

-For Sweat, the oath she helped write has meaning, and will continue to guide her as she launches her career.
+For Sweat, the oath she helped write has meaning and will continue to guide her as she launches her career.
 "Patients entrust us to take care of their health," she says.
 "In my opinion we're more than just physicians.
 We're leaders in this society.
 With that comes a responsibility."